a-a-bauman/lbcf/aaron/aab-Addendum.md

-# Addendum to London Baptist Confession of 1689
+# Addendum to The 1689 Baptist Confession of Faith by Aaron Bauman

 # Of Cessationism